 Even today, 14 African countries are still being economically oppressed by France through a colonial pact that forces them to put 85% of their foreign reserves in France’s central bank under the French Minister of Finance control.
 Togo, Senegal and about 12 other African countries still have to pay colonial debt to France.
 African leaders who refuse to pay are killed or become victims of coup.
 Those who obey are supported and rewarded by France with lavish lifestyle while their people have to endure extreme poverty and desperation.

 But France is not the only culprit on this continent: they are just the most obvious ones.
 Other European countries like Britain, Germany, Spain, Italy, Belgium and Portugal use the same or similar strategies to retain control of their “former” colonies.

-The reality is that no African country is truly free or independent; all of them are still being destabilized and manipulated so that their former European colonizers can still make profit.
-This type of colonization is called “Neo-colonialism”.
+The reality is that no African country is truly free or independent; all of them are still being destabilised and manipulated so that their former European colonisers can still make profit.
+This type of colonisation is called “Neo-Colonialism”.